mackadamian/mailbeez-documentation/pages/03.documentation/10.tutorials/01.pro-template-coupons/default.en.md

 ## Personalized Coupons

-The MailBeez [Coupon Generator](/documentation/configbeez/config_coupon_engine) is a sub-module of all MailBeez coupon modules.
+The MailBeez [Coupon Engine](/documentation/configbeez/config_coupon_engine) is a sub-module of all MailBeez coupon modules.
 It allows you to generate and send personalized coupons.

 We'll use the module [Birthday Greetings Coupon](/documentation/mailbeez/coupon_birthday) as an example, to show the configuration steps for setting up coupons.
 This procedure can be applied to all other MailBeez modules with a couponing function.

 ## How it works

-The MailBeez Coupon Generator generates new coupons based on a configured template.
-The generated coupon is a copy of the template coupon, but the **expiration date** and **coupon code** are generated individually.
+The MailBeez Coupon Engine generates new coupons based on a configured template.
+The generated coupon is a copy of this template coupon, but the **expiration date** and **coupon code** are generated individually.
 This ensures that every customer receives a unique coupon code that is only valid as long as has been configured in the respective module (for example, "Birthday Greetings Coupon").

-## Creating a Template Coupon
+## Creating a template coupon

 >>>>> Please ensure that the coupon system is activated (osCommerce: a [compatible coupon addon](/documentation/configbeez/config_coupon_engine) must be installed)